kevinpt/opbasm/_sources/rst/language.txt

 ``returni <enable|disable>``          returni enable         Resume normal execution with interrupts enabled.
 ===================================== ====================== =====================================================

 This performs an unconditional return from an interrupt handler.
 Interrupts are enabled or disabled based upon the required argument.
+The saved flags and register bank (PB6) are restored.

 Memory access instructions